The AI Race

 The race runs the risk of morphing from commercial to political as governments become increasingly convinced that AGI is a matter of national security and supremacy.
 Government intervention could override market forces and unlock significantly more funding, heightening geopolitical tensions.
 Political actors may be motivated to race out of fear that a competitor can deploy AGI that neutralizes all other parties.

-This transition seems to be in motion.
-The US government recently appeared to be establishing national labs on AI:
+This transition might already be in motion.
+The US government recently toyed with the idea of establishing national labs on AI:

 "The new approach won’t propose the “Manhattan Project for AI” that some have urged.
 But it should offer a platform for public-private partnerships and testing that could be likened to a national laboratory, a bit like Lawrence Livermore in Berkeley, Calif., or Los Alamos in New Mexico.
 For the National Security Council officials drafting the memo, the core idea is to drive AI-linked innovation across the U.S. economy and government, while also anticipating and preventing threats to public safety."

-And more recently, the US government has begun collaborating with AGI companies to harness the power of AI for national security:
+And then, the US government started collaborating with AGI companies to harness the power of AI for national security:

 "The National Security Memorandum (NSM) is designed to galvanize federal government adoption of AI to advance the national security mission, including by ensuring that such adoption reflects democratic values and protects human rights, civil rights, civil liberties and privacy.
 In addition, the NSM seeks to shape international norms around AI use to reflect those same democratic values, and directs actions to track and counter adversary development and use of AI for national security purposes."